lucivskvn/bedrock-engineer/docs/secret-management.md

 > (`A-Za-z0-9+_.=-`).
 We ignore weaker values and fall back to a securely
 > generated token to prevent accidental weakening of the local API surface.

+If you would prefer not to place plaintext secrets in the process environment, export the `API_AUTH_TOKEN_SHA256` variable with the token's hexadecimal SHA-256 digest instead.
+The backend registers the hashed value, ignores any plaintext `API_AUTH_TOKEN`, and compares incoming credentials by hashing the presented token.
+This keeps CI/CD logs, environment dumps, and local process inspectors free of the raw secret while preserving the same authentication semantics.
+The application removes the `API_AUTH_TOKEN` entry from the process environment and purges any stored plaintext token when a valid digest is present so spawned child processes cannot accidentally inherit the secret nor leave it persisted at rest.
+If the store still contains a plaintext token when the digest override is detected, `/healthz` reports the store source as weak to prompt operational cleanup.

+## External secrets managers

+When `API_AUTH_SECRET_ID` is configured you **must** set `SECRETS_DRIVER` to one of the supported providers.
+If the variable is missing the runtime records an error and, when possible, logs a single warning with the provider it detected from the surrounding environment (Vault signals take priority over AWS).
+The service refuses to contact any secrets backend until `SECRETS_DRIVER` is explicitly provided, keeping Zero-Trust boundaries intact and ensuring the health report reflects the intended provider.

+### AWS Secrets Manager

+Set `SECRETS_DRIVER=aws-secrets-manager` (or `aws`) and provide `API_AUTH_SECRET_ID` along with the optional `API_AUTH_SECRET_REGION` and `API_AUTH_SECRET_ENDPOINT` overrides.
+The helper honours `API_AUTH_SECRET_CACHE_SECONDS` to reduce API calls and surfaces structured errors (`retryAfterSeconds`) when the SDK is throttled.
+All lookups are hashed and audited via the `security:audit` logger.

+### HashiCorp Vault

+Set `SECRETS_DRIVER=hashicorp-vault` (or `vault`) and configure:

+* `SECRETS_VAULT_ADDR` – Vault base URL.
+* `SECRETS_VAULT_NAMESPACE` – optional namespace header.
+* `SECRETS_VAULT_AUTH_METHOD` – `approle` (default) or `jwt`.
+  * AppRole: `SECRETS_VAULT_APPROLE_ROLE_ID` and `SECRETS_VAULT_APPROLE_SECRET_ID`.
+  * JWT: `SECRETS_VAULT_JWT_ROLE` plus either `SECRETS_VAULT_JWT` or
+    `SECRETS_VAULT_JWT_FILE` pointing at an ephemeral OIDC token.
+* `SECRETS_VAULT_AUTH_MOUNT` – custom auth mount path when not using the defaults (`auth/approle` or `auth/jwt`).
+* `SECRETS_VAULT_TOKEN_RENEW_WINDOW_SECONDS` – optional safety margin before
+  cached tokens are re-authenticated.
+* `API_AUTH_SECRET_FIELD` – optional KV field containing the JSON payload.
+When omitted the entire `data` object is serialised.

+Vault logins and secret reads are hashed and written to the `security:audit` stream so downstream collectors can retain 90-day access logs.
+Any configuration error is logged once with a fixed reason code to keep runbooks actionable.

+GitHub Actions assumes the short-lived IAM role provided via repository secrets (`AWS_ROLE_TO_ASSUME`, `AWS_REGION`) using OpenID Connect before executing the verification, DAST, and deployment preparation jobs.
+Local development can rely on the same flow by exporting `AWS_PROFILE` or running `aws sts assume-role` manually.
+Rotate the IAM role at least quarterly and ensure the linked policy restricts access to the specific `API_AUTH_SECRET_ID` resource.
+For Vault flows issue short-lived AppRole or OIDC tokens and rotate them via the runbook in `docs/runbooks/rotate-secrets.md`.

 ## Tavily API key and endpoint validation

 Tavily search credentials (`tavilySearch.apikey`) are now validated before they